 Overview/Objective

-The latest information about how these trends are evolving can be found in a Congressional report recently released by the U.S. Department of Energy’s Oak Ridge National Laboratory, which details its findings from its third climate change impact assessment for hydropower.
-The report is part of a series produced during a multi-year study directed by the SECURE Water Act of 2009 Section 9505.
+The latest information about how these trends are evolving can be found in a report released by the U.S. Department of Energy’s Oak Ridge National Laboratory, which details its findings from its third environmental change impact assessment for hydropower.
+The report is part of a series produced during a multi-year study directed by Congress in Section 9505 of the SECURE Water Act (SWA, Public Law 111-11) of 2009.

-In consultation with the federal power marketing administrations and other federal agencies, ORNL led a series of assessments for 132 federal hydropower plants across the United States to examine the potential effects of climate change on water available for hydropower generation and on the marketing of power from these federal facilities.
+In consultation with the federal power marketing administrations and other federal agencies, ORNL led a series of assessments for 132 federal hydropower plants across the United States to examine the potential effects of environmental change on water available for hydropower generation and on the marketing of power from these federal facilities.
+The effort was further expanded to non-federal hydropower fleet to serve the broader hydropower community.

 Results